drh-14/optimal-32-vertex-graph/README.md

 # optimal-32-vertex-graph

-This code uses igraph, a graph library in C.
+This code uses igraph, a graph library in C. Plaese use VSCode for this.
 In order to set this up, you must install CMake, which can be done so [here](https://cmake.org/download/).
 You must add this to the global PATH by putting the directory of CMake into the PATH(Modify environment variables).
 Now, get the source code file of igraph from [here](https://igraph.org/c/#downloads).